miku86/notes/01_YDKJS_UG.md

 ## Types & Grammar
 Perhaps no topic causes more frustration with JS developers than when you talk about the confusions surrounding implicit coercion.

-After having built up an understanding of how types and values really work in Chapters 1-3, Chapter 4 takes on this debate and fully explains how coercion works, in all its nooks and crevices.
-We see just what parts of coercion really are surprising and what parts actually make complete sense if given the time to learn.

 I'm asserting that coercion is an incredibly useful and totally underestimated tool that *you should be using in your code.* I'm saying that coercion, when used properly, makes your code better.
 I believe it's one of the main keys to upping your JS game.

 ## Async & Performance
 The first three titles of this series focus on the core mechanics of the language, but the fourth title branches out slightly to cover patterns on top of the language mechanics for managing asynchronous programming.

 Asynchrony is not only critical to the performance of our applications, it's increasingly becoming *the* critical factor in writability and maintainability.

 We move into examining callbacks as the primary method of enabling asynchrony.
 But it's here that we quickly see that the callback alone is hopelessly insufficient for the modern demands of asynchronous programming.
 We identify two major deficiencies of callbacks-only coding: *Inversion of Control* (IoC) trust loss and lack of linear reason-ability.